itsmikethetech/Display-Preview/README.md

 pip install pillow mss numpy opencv-python screeninfo

-These are automatically included with the build installer.
+These are automatically included with the built installer.

 Executable built using **PyInstaller**.